rjpcasalino/blog_bt/src/posts/2022-08-19-Alpine-Up-and-Running.md

 <hr>

-Second, turn off secure boot in the BIOS (get to the BIOS with F2 on the VivoBook).
+Second, turn off secure boot in the BIOS (get to the BIOS with F2 on the VivoBook; Chromebook requires dev mode).

 Third, this is a [simple sys install](https://wiki.alpinelinux.org/wiki/Install_to_disk) (not running from RAM) so just follow steps given in installer.